dhamaniasad/cytev2/README.md

     * Maybe not though, we can't do this retrospectively for other eps so does it make sense to do it live?
 - Duplicate code in vision analysis handlers and get active interval (timeline views)
 - Thumbnails flash when regenerated (update pixel buffer only instead of tearing down each time)
+- Searchbar and playhead updates should be debounced (currently just reducing the race likelihood)

 ## Feature requests